mcosovic/JuliaGrid.jl/docs/src/manual/measurementModel.md

 In the case of linear state estimation using PMUs only, both PMUs will be integrated into the rectangular coordinate system because the `polar` keyword is only related to AC state estimation.
 The treatment of the first PMU assumes error correlation between the real and imaginary parts.
 Conversely, the treatment of the second PMU assumes no correlation, as it defaults to `correlated = false`.

 Next, in AC state estimation, the first PMU measurement will be integrated into the rectangular coordinate system where correlation between the real and imaginary parts exists.
 The second PMU will be integrated in the polar coordinate system.

+!!! tip "Tip"
-It is noteworthy that representing measurements in polar coordinates can cause ill-conditioned problems arising from small current magnitudes.
+    It is noteworthy that expressing current phasor measurements in polar coordinates can lead to ill-conditioned problems due to small current magnitudes, whereas using rectangular representation can resolve this issue.

 ---